Many of us today are living in a career-driven culture.

 Does the world of freelancing sound overwhelming to you now?
 Fear not, there are lots of simple tricks that can help a person working from home to reclaim their bedtime.

-Use blue light filtering settings or apps, along with blue light filtering glasses, to reduce exposure and protect your circadian rhythm.
+- Use blue light filtering settings or apps, along with blue light blocking glasses, to reduce exposure and protect your circadian rhythm.